Max Planck: Nazi dictatorship and the Second World War

 When the Nazis came to power in 1933, Planck was 74 years old.
 He witnessed many Jewish friends and colleagues expelled from their positions and humiliated, and hundreds of scientists emigrate from Nazi Germany.
-Again he tried to "persevere and continue working" and asked scientists who were considering emigration to remain in Germany.
-Nevertheless, he did help his nephew, the economist Hermann Kranold, to emigrate to London after his arrest.
+He again tried to "persevere and continue working" and asked scientists who were considering emigration to remain in Germany.
+Nevertheless, he helped his nephew, the economist Hermann Kranold, to emigrate to London after his arrest.
 He hoped the crisis would abate soon and the political situation would improve.

 Otto Hahn asked Planck to gather well-known German professors in order to issue a public proclamation against the treatment of Jewish professors, but Planck replied, "If you are able to gather today 30 such gentlemen, then tomorrow 150 others will come and speak against it, because they are eager to take over the positions of the others."
 Under Planck's leadership, the Kaiser Wilhelm Society (KWG) avoided open conflict with the Nazi regime, except concerning the Jewish Fritz Haber.
-In May 1933 Planck requested and received an interview with the recently appointed Chancellor of Germany Adolf Hitler to discuss the issue, telling him that the "forced emigration of Jews would kill German science and Jews could be good Germans", to which the chancellor replied "but we don't have anything against the Jews, only against communists".
-Planck was therefore unsuccessful, since this reply "took from him every basis for further negotiation", as to Hitler "the Jews are all Communists, and these are my enemies."
+In May 1933, Planck requested and received an interview with the recently appointed Chancellor of Germany Adolf Hitler to discuss the issue, telling him that the "forced emigration of Jews would kill German science and Jews could be good Germans", to which the chancellor replied "but we don't have anything against the Jews, only against communists".
+Planck was therefore unsuccessful, since this reply "took from him every basis for further negotiation", as to Hitler "the Jews are all Communists, and these are [his] enemies."
 In the following year, 1934, Haber died in exile.

 One year later, Planck, having been the president of the KWG since 1930, organized in a somewhat provocative style an official commemorative meeting for Haber.
 He also succeeded in secretly enabling a number of Jewish scientists to continue working in institutes of the KWG for several years.
 In 1936, his term as president of the KWG ended, and the Nazi government pressured him to refrain from seeking another term.